What to Know About Living in Youngstown, Ohio

 You will be pleasantly surprised by your golfing options in Youngstown.

-Henry Stambaugh Golf Course is a municipal course opened in 1923 with nine holes of golf.
+Henry Stambaugh Golf Course is a municipal course that opened in 1923 with nine holes of golf.
 It prides itself on affordability.

 At public Mill Creek, play one of two 18-hole championship courses.
 Donald Ross designed these courses, which opened in 1928 and are par 70.
 The South course is flatter, while the North weaves through tall trees and natural hazards.